OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 4. Each path to floor $$6$$ encounters either $$2$$ combats and $$3$$ ?-nodes, or $$3$$ combats and $$2$$ ?-nodes.
 5. The only map node on floor $$6$$ is an elite combat aganist Lagavulin with $$144$$ HP.

 The following argument was suggested to me by Arbiter.
 To prove that $$\mathcal{BS}$$ is unwinnable, we divide the fight according to the times at which a deck shuffle occurs.
 In between shuffles, the player can play at most $$5$$ Strikes and at most $$1$$ Neutralize, with damage optimized by playing the Strikes as early as possible.
-In this argument, we ignore the player's health, the energy cost of the player's cards, and the metallicize buff on Lagavulin.
+In this argument, we ignore the player's health, the energy cost of the player's cards, and the block on Lagavulin before it is awakened.

 For convenience, let $$k$$ be the combined number of copies of Escape Plan and Prepared in the player's deck.
 We state and prove the following claims about combat on floor $$6$$.